A – Definitions of Ailments

 – Appendicitis – Acute inflammation of vermiform appendix.

-– A decreased appetite occurs when you have a reduced desire to eat.
+Appetite (Poor) – A decreased appetite occurs when you have a reduced desire to eat.
 It may also be known as a poor appetite or loss of appetite.
 The medical term for this is anorexia.

 Appetite Suppressant – Any Herb that alters energy balance by changing eating behavior to reduce caloric intake, thereby producing an energy deficit.
-These Herbs are most often used for the treatment of (excessive body mass) and the cardio-metabolic risk factors associated with adiposity (excessive body fat).
+These Herbs are most often used for the treatment of obesity (excessive body mass) and the cardio-metabolic risk factors associated with adiposity (excessive body fat).

 – Application – Medication, remedy, or antiseptic placed externally on body part, as in a compress.